Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: gauge fixing and initial data

 \section{Schwarzschild model: gauge fixing and initial data}

 In this and the following sections we specialise to the Schwarzschild exterior $a=0$ in order to keep the computations explicit.
 We pursue two complementary goals.
-First, we give a self-contained proof of the linear estimate package $\Lin_{k}$ of Definition~\ref{def:lin-package} for scalar waves and charge-free Maxwell fields on Schwarzschild.
-Second, we implement the nonlinear bootstrap and final-state argument yielding Theorem~\ref{thm:framework} and, moreover, the stronger Schwarzschild-only wave-operator theorem allowing $m^{2}\ge0$ (Theorem~\ref{thm:nonlinear-wave-operators}).
-The Kerr theorem then follows by combining Theorem~\ref{thm:framework} with the verification of $\Lin_{k}$ on Kerr recorded in Section~\ref{sec:kerr-extension}.
+First, we give a complete proof of the linear estimates collected in $\Lin_{k}$ of Definition~\ref{def:lin-estimates} for scalar waves and uncharged Maxwell fields on Schwarzschild.
+Second, we implement the nonlinear bootstrap and final-state argument yielding Theorem~\ref{thm:method} and, in addition, the stronger Schwarzschild-only wave-operator theorem allowing $m^{2}\ge0$ (Theorem~\ref{thm:nonlinear-wave-operators}).
+The slowly rotating massless scattering theorem follows by combining Theorem~\ref{thm:method} with the Kerr identification of $\Lin_{K}$ stated in Section~\ref{sec:kerr-extension}.
+The massive rotating scattering statement follows only after inserting Proposition~\ref{prop:lin-estimates-kerr-massive}, whereas the massive rotating energy statement under \(\ME^{(m)}_N\) is the separate result proved in Subsection~\ref{subsec:slow-massive-energy-method}.
+The Schwarzschild model below remains the fully explicit model case.